SmileiPIC/tutorials/tutorial3.rst

-Practical 3: Weibel and two-stream instabilities
+Tutorial 3: Weibel and two-stream instabilities
 ================================================

 The goal of this tutorial is to run to physics simulation relating to streaming instabilities,